The Bodhisattva Vow

 Dharma gates are any form of practice that we undertake to better understand this life, our universe and our selves a little better.
 From meditation to self reflection, being part of a sangha to practicing mindful arts, they all provide an opportunity to penetrate deeper into the truth of this universe around us.

-The path of the Buddha is the guidance the Buddha provided for us to find our own awakening.
+The way of the Buddha is the guidance the Buddha provided for us to find our own awakening.
 The eightfold path, the four truths, the perfections, later teachings from awake teachers have been handed down so we too may understand how to experience a life of peace and joy.